homestar92/ring-lardner-transcriptions/A Close-Up of Domba Splew.md

 “Listen,” I said, “where would a man be apt to run acrost a foreign literary genius, discovered only a year ago?”

-“Listen,” replied the clerk, “‘have you tried the artistic and bohemian mecca of American letters ?”’
+“Listen,” replied the clerk, “have you tried the artistic and bohemian mecca of American letters?”

 “Where is that?”
 I coughed.